OpenNebula/docs/source/vmware_cluster_deployment/vmware_node_deployment/vcenter_driver.rst

 Here's an example showing how a VMDK file can be imported using the command-line interface.
-In this case we are going to use datastore1 (102) and host 0:
+In this case we're going to use datastore1 (102) and host 0:

 .. prompt:: bash $ auto